OISTE/repository/OWGTMCPS.md

 ### 1.3.2  Registration authorities

 The Registration Authorities are the physical or legal persons responsible for the identification of the entities requesting a certificate (referred as “applicants” when the request is in process and “subscribers” for those in possession of a certificate).
-The @#@CIDPKI delegates to Registration Authorities the responsibility of verifying the information provided by the applicant within a certificate request, ensuring that the requestand the process used to deliver the certificate to the subscriber meets the requirements of this CPS and the appropriate CP.
+The OWGTM delegates to Registration Authorities the responsibility of verifying the information provided by the applicant within a certificate request, ensuring that the requestand the process used to deliver the certificate to the subscriber meets the requirements of this CPS and the appropriate CP.

-The Registration Authorities in the CIDPKI are directly supervised by the CA and follow an accreditation process imposed by the CA in order to ensure that all security and operational procedures related to the certificates life-cycle are strictly enforced.
-Within the CIDPKI environment there exist locations named “CIDPKI Registration Point” that are the physical or virtual locations where a Registration Authority operates.
+The Registration Authorities in the OWGTM are directly supervised by the CA and follow an accreditation process imposed by the CA in order to ensure that all security and operational procedures related to the certificates life-cycle are strictly enforced.
+Within the OWGTM environment there exist locations named “OWGTM Registration Point” that are the physical or virtual locations where a Registration Authority operates.
 These Registration Points are operated by “Registration Authority Officers”, who are authorized persons responsible for verifying the identity and veracity of a certificate request for an end entity and the delivery of the certificate once issued by the Certification Authority.

-Therefore, the responsibilities of Registration Authorities operating under the CIDPKI are as follows:
+Therefore, the responsibilities of Registration Authorities operating under the OWGTM are as follows:
 - Check the identity and circumstances needed to verify that a certificate request is valid according to the type of certificate requested.
 - Inform the applicant, before the issuance of the certificate, about the terms and conditions related to the certificate and its usage.
 - Verify that the information contained in a certificate is exact and complete according to the requirements of the corresponding CP.
 - Ensure that the subscriber is in possession of the digital signature creation data (private keys) associated to the certificate to be issued.

-Currently is not supported the existence of Registration Authorities which are entitled to issue SSL or Code Signing certificates without the participation of WISeKey for the domain validation.
+Currently is not supported the existence of Registration Authorities which are entitled to issue TLS or Code Signing certificates without the participation of WISeKey for the domain validation.
 WISeKey supports the concept of “Managed PKI” services for pre-authorized internet domains.

 ### 1.3.3  Subscribers

-In the CIDPKI two different end-user roles are defined.
+In the OWGTM two different end-user roles are defined.
 Depending on the status of the certificate request, these roles are named “Applicant” and “Subscriber”.
 - An applicant is a physical person that requests a certificate for his own behalf or on behalf of a third party.
 The applicant needs to accredit his identity and ability to request a certificate.
 In the case of an applicant acting on behalf of a third party or legal person, he will be requested to accredit the empowerment for such representation, as required by law.
 - A subscriber is the physical or legal person whose identity is linked to the electronic signature creation data, or private key, and included in a digital certificate.
 In general, a subscriber is considered the “owner” of a certificate.
 The subscriber of a certificate is responsible for the custody of his private key and not communicating this data in any way to any other person.